PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

 ```

 ### Notes about Relational Placeholders
-Relational Placeholders will always start with `%rel_` to properly identify them as such.
+Relational placeholders will always start with `%rel_` to properly identify them.
-So for the above example to work will the full placeholder need to look like `%rel_example_friend%`.
+So in the above example, the full placeholder will look like `%rel_example_friend%`.